cloudmesh-community/hid-sp18-523/paper/paper.md

         includeDetails={true|false}

 @hid-sp18-523-User

-We can pass the user id of whom we needs details or pass the current user accessing through environment variable.While calling API we can control user details returned by the API @hid-sp18-523-User.
+user id of user whose details are required can be passed.It is very easy to get details of current logged in user by accessing through environment variable.

+@hid-sp18-523-User.

 Sharing custom app using Domo
 =============================

-We can share our custom app/visualization card/report etc with other users by logging in to Domo CLI through domo login command and then publish the custom built app on domo instance using domo publish command.
+Custom app, visualization card, report can be easily shared with users by logging in to Domo CLI through domo login command and then publishing the custom built app on domo instance using domo publish command.

 Conclusion